Here's the thing: Every mom I've encountered is simply trying to do the best she can for her children.

 Now, don't get me wrong.
 My girlfriends, sisters, aunts and mom are my absolute bedrock.
 It is upon their love and reinforcement that I thrive.
 But mothers seem to be expected to choose sides when it comes to parenting—often to the detriment of our emotional well-being and our gender as a whole, I believe.

 But, how wonderful would it be to have a conversation with someone whose mothering decisions differed from our own without judgment or feelings of inadequacy?
+According to our 2021 State of Motherhood survey, more than half (56%) of mothers say they lack a non-family "village" to rely on for support.
+Mom friends can absolutely be this village; we just need to try.

 On another day, I attended a nursing class.
 A confident midwife welcomed us anxious 20 or so moms-to-be.
 "I'm going to write the three most controversial words you'll ever hear on this board," she said with marker in hand.